history

 origins and the Sun Valley Company

 It is impossible to consider the history of Pioneer Cabin without an understanding of the vision of one man and the origin of Sun Valley.
 Union Pacific Railroad chairman Averell Harriman set out in the 1930’s to establish the first destination ski resort in the United States.
 In the course of the development, Harriman was able to leverage Union Pacific engineers in the development of the chair lift, which is roughly based on machines that loaded bananas onto ships in South America.
 Until this point, skiing consisted of trudging up to high points with “skins” attached to the bottom of the skis, then removing them to ski down and if energy allowed, repeat the process.
 In 1935 Harriman charged Austrian Count Felix Schaffgotsch to locate the ideal location for a resort and chair lifts.
-Nearly ready to give up, he eventually came across a mining town in central Idaho with a dead end rail spur: Ketchum.
+Nearly ready to give up, Schaffgotsch eventually came across a mining town in central Idaho with a dead end rail spur: Ketchum.
 A site was located and plans laid for a winter 1936 resort opening.

 The central Idaho location lay near the Pioneer Range, one of the highest in Idaho with incredible vistas and the attendant backcountry ski routes and opportunities.
 Seeing a secondary opportunity, Harriman not only committed to the Alpine Skiing School to teach resort visitors to ski the local slopes beneath the installed chair lifts, but also created the Alpine Touring School.
 Sun Valley established backcountry ski huts, including Pioneer Cabin.
 Another hut was constructed at the base of the Corral Creek trail to Pioneer Cabin and named Sawmill Hut.
 According to Basil Service, the site of Pioneer Cabin was selected by Charles Proctor and Alf Engen following the consideration of multiple locations.
 It is difficult to imagine a more perfect site than that chosen.
 A third hut was built on Owl Creek in the Smoky Mountains northwest of Sun Valley in a location that was far less desirable...and ultimately more dangerous.